nikgregory/shiny-octo-eureka/at_core/templates/README.md

 Adaptivetheme includes a bunch of template overrides and suggestions to make theming a bit easiser.

-This is a list of changes made compared to Drupal core:
+This is a list of changes made compared to Drupal core (may not be complete list of changes, you should double check):

 ### html.html.twig
 * Splits out `{{ attributes.class }}` so you can add classes without using preprocess functions.